dianacoffman/dianacoffman/ReadMe.md

 - Data Cleaning and Data Modeling.
 - Exploratory Data Analysis (EDA).

--Data-Driven Search and Insights with SQL.
+- Data-Driven Search and Insights with SQL.

--Data Visualization in Power BI and Tableau.
+- Data Visualization in Power BI and Tableau.

--Web Scraping with Python.
+- Web Scraping with Python.

 ## 🌐 Socials: